 And there's more: In the September 2013 Sleep study, the sleep-deprived people were described as having paler skin, more fine lines and wrinkles around the eyes and drooping at the corners of the mouth.
-In a similar study with 122 people, published in Royal Society Open Science in May 2017, people who hadn't gotten enough shut-eye for two consecutive nights were rated as less attractive.
+In a similar study with 122 people, published May 2017 in Royal Society Open Science, people who hadn't gotten enough shut-eye for two consecutive nights were rated as less attractive.

 Your sleep quality can even affect your pain perception.
 Sleep deprivation increases pain sensitivity by numbing the brain's painkilling response, according to a March 2019 study in the Journal of Neuroscience.

 Your sleep habits can affect your other bedroom activities.
 In a May 2015 study in the Journal of Sexual Medicine, women who got an extra hour of sleep were more likely to have sex the next day.
-On the flip side, women who don't get enough sleep may experience reduced libido, says Dr. Rama.
+On the flip side, women who don't get enough sleep may experience reduced libido, Dr. Rama says.

 For men, the latter is also true.
 A lack of sleep can decrease testosterone levels, thereby reducing sex drive.
 In addition, poor sleep was associated with a reduction in sperm concentration and sperm count, according to a May 2013 study in the American Journal of Epidemiology.

 Human growth hormone is released during deep sleep and is responsible for building, repairing and maintaining muscles and bones.
 Too little sleep means muscle repair and healing will be impaired.

 "Disturbed sleep is linked with low bone density, fractures and reduced skeletal muscle mass," says Dr. Rama.